Room Commands

 The maximum distance between a room vertex and the line or polyline at which point the vertex will be aligned to the line

-Snap Vertices
+Snap Method

 Constrain Edges